What Is The Only Resource On The Planet That Is Not In Decline?

 These are goals which we are gasping to achieve before we manage to set the planet on its final path to total flame-out.

-On the other hand, the word that answers this question is raw, wreaks of excesses, and refers to things that have historically been wholly abandoned and banished to the nether regions and darkest corners of our world.
+hand, the word that answers this question is raw, wreaks of excesses, and refers to things that have historically been wholly abandoned and banished to the nether regions and darkest corners of our world.

 If you haven’t already guessed, the only resource on the planet that is not in decline is waste.
 In fact, it’s a resource that is growing at an alarming rate.